-The role of the Committee shall be to assist and advise the Secretariat on administrative matters upon request by the Secretariat or agreement in the Commission.
-The Committee is not a decision-making forum and shall not deal with policy matters or administrative matters that are within the scope of the Finance and Administration Committee other than making recommendations to this Committee.
+The Bureau's mandate is to assist with process management.
+It is not a decision-making forum, and shall not deal with substantive or policy matters under the Convention.
+The Bureau may consider issues related to financial or administrative tasks within the scope of the Finance and Administration Committee, but only in the context of making recommendations to that Committee.